alisherbegmatov/Comprehensive-Privacy-Guide/README.md

 - **Follow each platform’s terms of service** and respect applicable privacy laws.
 - **Avoid doxing, surveillance, or unauthorized data gathering.**
 - **Log and document your findings** to ensure accountability and manage follow-ups such as opt-outs or data deletion requests.
+- **Use these tools ethically and within the legal boundaries of your jurisdiction.** Always respect privacy and terms of service.

 ## **Pro Tip**